Sanster/IOPaint/README.md

 `--input` is the folder containing input images, `--mask` is the folder containing corresponding mask images.
 When `--mask` is a path to a mask file, all images will be processed using this mask.

-You can see more information about the models and plugins supported by IOPaint below.
+You can see more information about the available models and plugins supported by IOPaint below.

 ## Features

-- Completely free and open-source, fully self-hosted, support CPU & GPU & M1/2
+- Completely free and open-source, fully self-hosted, support CPU & GPU & Apple Silicon
 - Supports various AI models:
-  - Inpainting models: These models are usually used to remove people or objects from images.
+  - Erase models: These models are usually used to remove people or objects from images.
-  - Stable Diffusion models: These models have stronger generation abilities, allowing them to generate new objects on images, or to expand existing images.
-You can use any Stable Diffusion Inpainting(or normal) models from [Huggingface](https://huggingface.co/models?other=stable-diffusion) in IOPaint.
+  - Stable Diffusion models: You can use any Stable Diffusion Inpainting(or normal) models from [Huggingface](https://huggingface.co/models?other=stable-diffusion) in IOPaint.
-Some commonly used models are listed below:
+Some popular used models include:
     - [runwayml/stable-diffusion-inpainting](https://huggingface.co/runwayml/stable-diffusion-inpainting)
     - [diffusers/stable-diffusion-xl-1.0-inpainting-0.1](https://huggingface.co/diffusers/stable-diffusion-xl-1.0-inpainting-0.1)
     - [andregn/Realistic_Vision_V3.0-inpainting](https://huggingface.co/andregn/Realistic_Vision_V3.0-inpainting)